gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Items Guide.md

 - Currently non-breaking space characters can be put into the title of written books by typing the alt code "Alt + 0160".
 This character will not be allowed in book titles in future versions, making this a discontinued book variant.

 **17w47a**
+[!WARNING]
+> Entity statistics do not exist, meaning that updating to this snapshot will delete all entity specific statistics.
 - Banners only stack to one.
 This means by combining previous banner stacks, the stack can surpass 16 and thus allow for overstacked banners.
 - Updating filled maps from earlier versions does not properly apply nbt data, creating no nbt filled maps, which will be discontinued in future versions
 - Pumpkins can be enchanted with Curse of Vanishing and Curse of Binding, which allows for 4 different ivalid pumpkins